VisualComposer/builder/readme.txt

 = 2.7 =
 *Release Date - 2018-05-27*

-* New: Import/Export Hub add-on for Visual Composer Premium to migrate templates between sites
+* New: Import/Export Hub addon for Visual Composer Premium to migrate templates between sites
-* New: Template Widget Hub add-on for Visual Composer Premium template display in the sidebar
+* New: Template Widget Hub addon for Visual Composer Premium template display in the sidebar
 * New: Button and Icon group elements to display buttons and icons inline
 * New: Remove All options is added to the Tree view to delete all content with one click
 * Update: Free and Premium sorting options in the Visual Composer Hub